-72. Thus, defendants are telling Conrail shareholders that the only vote that they will count as effective is a "for" vote.
-Defendants are essentially saying that "against" votes are futile, since there is no scenario in which the New Special Meeting will result in a vote rejecting the Charter Amendment, and, by implication, rejecting the CSX Transaction.
+72. Thus, defendants were telling Conrail shareholders that the only vote that they will count as effective is a "for" vote.
+Defendants were essentially saying that "against" votes are futile, since there is no scenario in which the New Special Meeting will result in a vote rejecting the Charter Amendment, and, by implication, rejecting the CSX Transaction.

-73. Moreover, by further announcing that successive additional special meetings may be held for the purpose of voting upon the Charter Amendment, defendants are attempting to discourage opposition and coerce approval.
-The intended message is plain: Resistance is futile.
+73. Moreover, by further announcing that successive additional special meetings could be held for the purpose of voting upon the Charter Amendment, defendants attempted to discourage opposition and coerce approval.
+The intended message was plain: Resistance is futile.

-74. Conrail and its directors are in control of the electoral processes by which Conrail's shareholders may express their will regarding the business and affairs of Conrail.
-By entering into the Revised Merger Agreement, which includes a covenant subjecting the Conrail Board's actions regarding the voting process to CSX's consent, the Conrail directors have once again improperly delegated their managerial responsibilities.
-Moreover, acting in concert with CSX, the Conrail directors are manipulating the processes of corporate democracy by scheduling the New Special Meeting, announcing that they will permit the vote to proceed only if they are assured of victory, and further announcing that they may pursue successive special meetings until the shareholders submit.
-Defendants' conduct constitutes a breach of the Conrail directors' fiduciary duties, aided and abetted by CSX, as well as fraudulent, coercive, and fundamentally unfair conduct.
+74. Plaintiffs contended that by entering into the Revised Merger Agreement, which includes a covenant subjecting the Conrail Board's actions regarding the voting process to CSX's consent, the Conrail directors have once again improperly delegated their managerial responsibilities.
+Moreover, plaintiffs contended that, acting in concert with CSX, the Conrail directors are manipulating the processes of corporate democracy by scheduling the New Special Meeting, announcing that they will permit the vote to proceed only if they are assured of victory, and further announcing that they may pursue successive special meetings until the shareholders submit.
+Such conduct constitutes a breach of the Conrail directors' fiduciary duties, aided and abetted by CSX, as well as fraudulent, coercive, and fundamentally unfair conduct.
+The Court scheduled a hearing for December 17, 1996 on plaintiffs' motion for a preliminary injunction against postponement of the December 23 vote.